-Pant Inseam Measurement: Actual Inch measured from Crotch to bottom leg
+Pant Inseam Measurement: Actual Inch measured from crotch to bottom leg

 INSPECTION FREQUENCY AND DETAILS

-It is good practice to examine all fire-retardant Uniforms before each use for soiling or other potential contamination.
+It is good practice to examine all Fire Retardant Uniforms before each use for soiling or other potential contamination.
 Inspect each Uniform from the following types of mechanical damages; hole, rip, cuts and open seams that create potential exposure to the skin.
 Confirm the functionality of closures like zippers snap buttons etc.

 If any component of the Uniform is found to be damaged or missing, remove the Uniform from service and have it repaired or replaced.
 It is the end user’s responsibility to make the determinations on when the Uniform should be removed from service.

-PROPER USE CONSISTANT WITH NFPA 2113
+PROPER USE CONSISTENT WITH NFPA 2113

 RECOMMENDED STORAGE PRACTICES: